 For decades, humans have been conscious of including salmon in their diets to ensure they gain numerous benefits.
 Now, it has become a top trend to give dogs salmon oil, too.

-One reason salmon oil is so great is because of something called Omega 3.
+One reason salmon oil is so great is because of a substance called Omega 3.

-Omega 3 is one of the essential fatty acids for dogs because dogs are unable to produce these fatty acids in their bodies.
+Omega 3 is one of the essential fatty acids for dogs because dogs are unable to produce them in their own bodies.

-By feeding your dog salmon oil regularly, health and development improve.
+By feeding your dog salmon oil regularly, their overall health and development improve.
 Supplementing meals with salmon oil can improve your dog's life!

 Common reason dog owners start feeding their pets salmon oil is to resolve skin problems.
 The fatty acids work to promote the production of the natural oils that lubricate your dog’s skin.
 These oils heal redness and itchiness caused by eczema, allergies, dermatitis, and just about any other skin condition.

 Most other skin treatments tend to be just temporary solutions or they are designed to treat a singular cause of flaky, itchy skin.
 The exception is coconut oil, which can be both safe and effective for long-term use.
 Still, it is far less beneficial than salmon oil, as it contains no omega-3 fatty acids.